umrover/mrover-ros/src/esw/odrive/README.md

 #### Event

-The ODriveEvent enums dictate the behavior of the changing of States.
+Dictates the behavior of the changing of States.
-There ODriveEvents are the following: When the ODrive is disconnected, trying to arm, or if there is an error.
+The ODriveEvents are the following: When the ODrive is disconnected, trying to arm, or if there is an error.

 #### Modrive